Vinicius and Tom

 Tenders to create the mascots were only accepted from Brazilian companies.
 The final designs were unanimously selected in August 2013 by a panel of judges comprising media professionals and representatives from various Olympic organizations.
 They were revealed to the public without names on 23 November 2014.
-Following a three-week online vote which ended on 14 December 2014, the public named the two mascots after Vinicius de Moraes and Tom Jobim, the co-writers of the 1962 bossa nova song "The Girl from Ipanema".
+Following a three-week online vote which ended on 14 December 2014, the public named the two mascots after Vinicius de Moraes and Antônio Carlos "Tom" Jobim, the co-writers of the 1962 bossa nova song "The Girl from Ipanema".

 Media involving the mascots includes various merchandise and a series of two-minute animated shorts that were broadcast on Cartoon Network Brazil.
 Plush dolls of Vinicius were provided to coaches during the Olympic wrestling events to throw into the ring when they wished to challenge a referee's call, a practice many observers found humorous.
 All Paralympic medalists received a plush doll of Tom, with the leaves on Tom's head the same color as their respective medals.
 Multiple observers have praised the appearance of the mascots.